nawawi/gitbook-docketcache/constants.md

 ## DOCKET\_CACHE\_STALECACHE\_IGNORE

-{% hint style="info" %}
-Only enable it if you have an issue with inode/file limits.
-{% endhint %}

-Set to `true` to enable excluding stale cache created by WordPress, WooCommerce, and others from being stored on disk.\
+Set to `true` to enable excluding stale cache created by WordPress, WooCommerce, and others from being stored on disk.
+Only enable it if you have an issue with inode/file limits.\
 Default:

 ```php